grafeas/kritis/docs/gcr-signer.md

 #### Supported key types

-The GCR signer only support the Google Cloud KMS key.
+The GCR signer only supports the Google Cloud KMS key.

 ### Environment variables
 The GCR Kritis signer follows the 12-factor application principles.
 It is configured